 ASPLOS '16 Proceedings of the Twenty-First International Conference on Architectural Support for Programming Languages and Operating Systems, 2016

-OpenPiton has been mentioned in some news articles, including:
+OpenPiton and Piton have been mentioned in some news articles, including:

 - Reducing the massive energy appetite of data centers.
 InsideScience.
 9/18/2017.

 - Fiction turned science: the most amazing science news of 2016.
 The Daily Research.
 12/20/2016.

 - Princeton researchers launch 25-core open-source CPU.
 Bit-tech.
 8/26/2016.

 - Manycore piton climbs toward 200,000-core peak.
 HPC Wire.
 8/25/2016.

 - Inside the manycore research chip that could power future clouds.
 The Next Platform.
 8/24/2016.

 - Open source 25-core processor can be stringed into a 200,000-core computer.
 PC World.
 8/24/2016.

 - New microchip demonstrates efficiency and scalable design.
 Science Daily.
 8/22/2016.